 Topics Related to Local Governments

 The Division of Soil & Water Conservation is accepting applications for the Streamflow Rehabilitation Assistance Program (StRAP) in counties affected by Hurricane Helene.
 This process makes $38 million available for projects to repair stream damage caused by Hurricane Helene.
-A series of webinars will provide additional information on this application cycle and guidance on completing applications.
-Learn more and apply by February 6, 2026.
+Additional information is available about these application windows, including guidance on completing applications.
+Application Windows

 Regional councils of government support local governments across North Carolina with technical assistance, planning support and guidance as they navigate federal and state funding opportunities.
 The association helps member governments make sense of complex program requirements so they can better serve their communities.
 While this work is directed to local governments, the benefit ultimately reaches residents through stronger services, smoother recovery efforts, and improved capacity.Councils of Government serving the most impacted western North Carolina counties: